Renewal of Personnel Licenses and Certificates

 Sacramento, CA 95899-7376

-- Keep a copy of your renewal packet for yourself and request a tracking number for the delivery of your package.
+- Keep a copy of your renewal packet for yourself.

 Frequently Asked Questions (FAQs)